driskull/2022-ds-building-geospatial-web-components/index.md

 - Micro frontend composition in the browser: Using Web Components provides us a client-side composition approach to compose these different features to map viewer.

-  - Shared Design System: As multiple teams are building components to use in Map Viewer like large application , having a shared design system like calcite components becomes important to provide consistent look and feel across all frontend components.
+  - Shared Design System: To provide consistent look and feel across all frontend components using design system like calcite is essential.
   - "Props Down, Events Up" communication pattern is used from the MapViewer App to pass different required properties in each micro app based components.
   - It is recommended the Components get the application state via Props than having shared state with the Application Shell.